xz76/R21/README.md

 5  5   1 2.1919740     0 2.1919740     1     1
 6  6   1 1.5983068     1 2.7530976     0     1
 ```
 The variables `cid` and `id` correspond to the cluster identification number and the individual identification number, respectively.
 The variable `group` is the binary group indicator, `ill` is the time of arrival at the illness state, and `ill.s` is the indicator of illness. `dth` and `dth.s` are the death time and death indicator, respectively.
 The data frame contains one record per individual.
-Under the illness-death model without recovery, there are four possible scenarios; i) no "illness" or "death" are observed (i.e. right censoring while in the "healhty" state), ii) only "illness"
+Under the illness-death model without recovery, there are four possible scenarios; i) no "illness" or "death" are observed (i.e. right censoring while in the "healthy" state), ii) only "illness"
- is observed (i.e. right censoring while in the "illness" state), iii) only "death" is observed (i.e. there was a direct transition from the "healhty" state to the "death" state), and iv) both "illness" and "death" are observed.
+ is observed (i.e. right censoring while in the "illness" state), iii) only "death" is observed (i.e. there was a direct transition from the "healthy" state to the "death" state), and iv) both "illness" and "death" are observed.
 An example of these four cases from the data frame `data` is presented below:
 ```
 > data[data$id %in% c(1,5,6,16),]
    id cid       ill ill.s       dth dth.s group